ArmanHZ/writeups/README.md

-# ctf-writeups
+# Writeups
-Writeups for CTF challenges that I've participated in.
+This repository contains HackTheBox writeups, as well as the writeups of CTF challenges that I have solved.